-What nobody tells you about your first payslip
+What no one tells you about your first payslip

 You’ll have certain expectations about earning your first salary; in fact, you probably already know how you’re going to spend it, but many new employees are surprised when the amount that hits their bank account differs from their salary.
 That’s thanks to all the deductions and new financial responsibilities and considerations you’re dealing with.

 To make the most of your first payslip, you need to make sense of it first.
-Here’s what you can expect from it.
+Here are 5 things you should know about your payslip.

 1. What you earn isn’t what you take home